 During my career as a signwriter I have been involved with some exciting and rewarding restoration projects, more recent that have been carried out are:

 In February 2017 we were approached by the South West Heritage trust, to carry out the signwriting on a 1915 W Redman Market Cart restoration for the Somerset Rural Life Museum in Glastonbury.

 Once the physical restoration had been carried out by Greg and his team at “Mike Rowland & Son Wheelwrights & Coachbuilders” in Colyton Devon, we collected the tailboard and brought it to our workshop to signwrite, once this was completed we made the trip to Greg’s workshop to signwrite the headboard which can not be removed from the cart.

 Before its restoration the Roll of Honour board was looking very tired and in very poor condition, the vase holder also being rotten.
 The board was removed and returned to my workshop, tracings of all the lettering taken, to ensure authenticity and the correct style of font was used, the board was then repaired sanded, a new vase holder made and installed the complete board then coated with several coats of specialist oil, the tracings transferred onto the restored board, and signwritten with enamels and gold leaf.

 Clevedon Friary War Memorial

-So far the board has been removed and returned to the workshop, tracings of the lettering and layout have been taken.
-The board is now with a specialist joiner for a new plaque to be made and fitted, the new plaque is of timber with a birds eye oak veneer, along with new dark oak side, top and bottom trims, and the remainder of the board has been cleaned and oiled
+The board was removed and returned to the workshop, tracings of the lettering and layout were taken.
+The board was then taken to a specialist joiner for a new plaque to be made and fitted, the new plaque is of timber with a birds eye oak veneer, along with new dark oak side, top and bottom trims, and the remainder of the board was cleaned and oiled and re-lettered.

 Before above and below completed and reinstated